AFCON 2025: CAF Sends Message to NFF, Super Eagles Ahead of Semifinal vs Morocco

 Source: Getty Images

-All Eyes on Morocco next
+AFCON 2025: All eyes on Morocco next

 The Atlas Lions have home advantage and confidence after dispatching Cameroon, while Nigeria arrive with belief built on results.